LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/IBMWatsonAssistant/basic-content.md

 Figure 2.14 Structured Content Watson JSON Example (JSON Editor should contain this object structure for Rich Content)

+#### Structured Content Watson JSON Example (IAM)

-For new IAM workspaces that have a new Watson response, _Then respond with_ "text" should be used:
+For new IAM workspaces that have a new Watson response, `Then respond with` "text" should be used:

 <img class="fancyimage" style="width:400px" src="img/watsonassistant/image_5.png">